 You can also upload files during the meeting.

-Upload files directly from your computer, or through connecting to other file-sharing tools as Dropbox or Google Drive (check out our integrations).
+Upload files directly from your computer, or by connecting to other file-sharing tools such as Dropbox or Google Drive (check out our integrations).

 5. Committee’s reports

 A committee is a group of people (in rare cases, one person) appointed or elected by the organization to consider, investigate, or act regarding certain matters or subjects, or do all the previously mentioned actions.
 According to RONR, committees may be divided into two distinct classes:

 (1) boards of managers or directors, boards of trustees, executive committees, etc.

 (2) ordinary committees, special or standing, and a committee of the whole and its substitutes.

 The committees present the reports with updates and recommendations just like senior leaders.
 The difference is that the committees include more than one person, and therefore, their recommendations don’t need to be seconded.
 They can be directly added to the order of business to be either debated or voted on.

 (1) the pending business that wasn’t finished at the previous meeting closure,